 A dehumidifying heat pipe resembles two heat exchangers, located on either side of the air conditioner's evaporator coil.
 Several tubes connect the two sections.
 A refrigerant inside the tubes pre-cools the incoming supply air by absorbing the heat from it.
 This causes the refrigerant in the tube to evaporate.
 The air conditioner evaporator cools it further, extracting up to 91% more water vapor than a conventional evaporator would.
 After the refrigerant in the tubes changes into a vapor, it flows to the condensing section at the other end of the system.
 There, it releases its heat into the air stream and returns to its liquid state again.
 Gravity then causes the refrigerant to flow to the evaporator end of the pipe to begin the cycle again.

 Although the heat pipes don't use any electricity directly, they cause the conditioned air to leave the system slightly warmer than it would have in the absence of the heat pipe, so it takes more energy to cool your home.
 The system also consumes more fan power to blow air past the heat pipe.
-However, the manufacturer claims that your thermostat can be set higher with the low humidity air, allowing a net energy savings.
+However, in some instances, the thermostat can be set higher with the lower humidity air, allowing a net energy savings.